nsh87/ehrcorral/docs/overview.rst

 converted to character fields to handle all of the character errors above and better understand the similarity of the fields between records.

-The name fields have the potential for a different type of transposition error than other fields.
+The name fields have complex similarity calculations.
+These fields have the potential for a different type of transposition error than other fields.
 One may enter a forename as a mid-forename or vice versa.
 This can happen with current and birth surname as well.
-To account for this, EHRcorral checks both forename or surname fields in the second record when comparing it with the respective field from the first.
-Also, this has the benefit of handling the case where a surname is changed, e.g. in marriage, much better.
+To account for this, EHRcorral checks both forename or surname fields in the second record when comparing it with the respective field from the first and takes the one with the highest similarity.
+This has the benefit of handling the case where a surname is changed, e.g. in marriage, much better.
+Once the similarity is determined, EHRcorral checks whether a given surname compression (see above for compression details) is common or rare or checks whether a given forename first letter is common or rare.
+The compression is used with surnames to negate potentially unique entry errors impacting the determination.
+The forename is less significant in determining the similarity of two records, so using just the first letter saves time computationally and avoids most entry errors while remaining relatively accurate.
+With the determination of a name being common or rare, the similarity is scaled accordingly and a weight is assigned, which can go negative since very dissimilar names should lead records to be considered very dissimilar.

-The address field requires a lot cleaning before a distance measurement can be applied to it.
-First, both address fields are combined and made lowercase.
+The address field requires a lot cleaning before a weight is calculated.
+First, both address fields are combined and put into lowercase.
 Then, all abbreviations for address suffixes (e.g. avenue) and designators (e .g. apartment) are found and standardized based on the abbreviations that the United States Postal Service uses [#usps]_.
 After this, the first 12 characters of the address are compared as mentioned above to account for the different types of character entry errors.
+Address fields that only have a couple entry errors still have some similarity weight, but ones that have more differences are given zero weight.
+This accounts for people moving around without diminishing the similarity too much.

 The comparison of the respective postal code and national identification fields are relatively simple.
 EHRcorral looks for exact matches and single differences in determining similarity for these fields.
 Here, outside of simple entry errors, any field that is not exactly the same is considered no match at all.
 This is due to the fact that similar values for these fields are only meaningful in as much as they represent entry errors.
+Like with address, there are no negative weights for the postal code due to the potential for moving.
+National identifications do not have negative weights because of the difficulty with getting consistent entry in this area.

 The similarity between two sex fields is very simple.
 EHRcorral asks for single character sex identification.
-If they are the same, a small, positive weight is returned.
+If they are the same, a small positive weight is returned.
 If they are not, then a large negative weight is returned.
 This is due to the fact that a different sex should render two records significantly less similar, but the same sex means very little for their